HumanSignal/label-studio-ml-backend/label_studio_ml/examples/dummy_model/README.md

 ```

 There are special variables provided by the inherited class:
 - `self.parsed_label_config` is a Python dict that provides a Label Studio project config structure.
-See [ref for details]().
 Use might want to use this to align your model input/output with Label Studio labeling configuration;
 - `self.label_config` is a raw labeling config string;
 - `self.train_output` is a Python dict with the results of the previous model training runs (the output of the `fit()` method described bellow) Use this if you want to load the model for the next updates for active learning and model fine-tuning.